 Dual enrollment is a partnership between Middlesex Community College and Bedford High School, providing students the opportunity to take college level courses while also completing their requirements for high school graduation.
 These college courses are not extra classes taken before or after school.
 They are part of the daily class schedule and are taught at the college level by Bedford High School teachers who meet or exceed the hiring qualifications to teach at the college level.
 Currently, high school students with junior or senior status are eligible to participate in the Dual Enrollment Program.
-The tuition is \$92 a credit, \$276 per course (2022-2023), which is paid directly to the college at the beginning of the course.
+The tuition is \$126 a credit, \$378 per 3-credit course (2023-2024), which is paid directly to the college at the beginning of the course.
 Scholarships may be available for students with financial need.
+Tuition rates for the 2024-2025 school year have yet to be released.

 The benefit of taking college credits earned through the Dual Enrollment program is a high school junior or senior is able to gain experience in college-level work while receiving college credit at a fraction of the cost of college tuition.
 Additionally, these college credits may be transferred to many other two-year and four-year colleges across the country.
-The colleges within the Community College System of MA (CCSMA) are accredited by the New England Association of Schools & Colleges, Commission on Institutions of Higher Education.
+The colleges within the Community College System of MA (CCSMA) are accredited by the New England Association of Schools & College, Commission on Institutions of Higher Education.
 Although transferability policies vary from college to college, credit transfer is dependent on many variables including your grade in the course, academic major and your willingness to produce proper documentation such as the course syllabus or a course portfolio.
 Course offerings may vary from year to year and not all sections of classes will be designated as a Dual Enrollment course.
 Please talk to your high school counselor to learn what courses are offered.